Krush (kickboxing)

-Krush is a martial arts entertainment planning and promotion brand established in 2008, currently based in Japan.
-It is the sister brand of K-1, and has produced numerous future K-1 competitors, such as Takeru Segawa, Tatsuya Tsubakihara and Yuki Egawa.
-It features events across ten male and three female weight classes.
+Krush is a martial arts entertainment planning and promotional brand established in 2008.
+Currently based in Japan, it is the sister brand of K-1.
+Krush promotes kickboxing events across ten male and three female weight classes.
+It is considered to be the second tier of K-1, and has produced numerous K-1 competitors; such as Takeru Segawa, Tatsuya Tsubakihara and Yuki Egawa.

 Current Krush champions

 History

-Krush was launched in 2008, prior to the death of K-1 FEG, as a collaboration between K-1 and All Japan Kickboxing Federation.
-It was launched as a feeder organization to K-1, and was accordingly seen as the second tier of K-1 competition.
+Krush was launched in 2008 as a collaboration between K-1 and All Japan Kickboxing Federation.
+Krush was seen as a feeder organization and the second tier of K-1 competition.

 On June 22, 2009, organization representative Toshio Kaneda was arrested, alongside seven other members of the executive committee.
 Following their arrests, the AJKF was dissolved.
 The remaining committee and staff members founded "Good Loser", a parent company which continued organizing events under the Krush brand.
 Former kickboxer Satoshi Kobayashi was appointed as the general manager.

 On July 24, 2009, Krush held their first tournament.
 The grand prix was scheduled to crown the new lightweight champion and included 16 participants.

 On August 8, 2012, Krush signed a partnership agreement with Pancrase.
-It was the first such agreement in the four year history of the organization up to that point.
+It was the first such agreement in the four-year history of the organization up to that point.

 It was confirmed in early 2014 that Krush would begin organizing women's fights, as well as female title fights.
 The first Krush women's champion was crowned on March 17, 2014, when Syuri became the inaugural flyweight champion.

-On May 29, 2014, following the bankruptcy of K-1 FEG, K-1 World League was launched (later renamed to K-1 World GP).
+On May 29, 2014, two years after the bankruptcy of K-1's parent Fighting and Entertainment Group in 2012, and the sale of its brands and trademarks, K-1 World League was launched (later renamed to K-1 World GP).
 As such, the two organizations resumed their partnership.

 From 2017 onward, cross-promotional events with Chinese organizations such as Wu Lin Feng and GLORY OF HEROS were held every summer, featuring Chinese fighters competing against their Japanese counterparts.

-On January 26, 2019 Krush was renamed "K-1 KRUSH FIGHT" to further announce the connection between the two brands.
+On January 26, 2019, Krush was renamed "K-1 KRUSH FIGHT" to further announce the connection between the two brands.
 However, on December 7, 2019, it was renamed back to Krush.
 The aim of renaming the competition back to Krush was to dispel the image of the brand as the second tier of K-1.